Send a letter of demand

 Click on the “I need to commence a claim in Court” button below if this is the case.

 LawAccess NSW also provides information about making a claim following a car accident.
 You should seek independent legal advice before pursuing the other party in court.
-This may involve engaging a private solicitor.
 Start by contacting LawAccess NSW on 1300 888 529.
 Court action may involve engaging a private solicitor.
 To find a private solicitor, go to the NSW Law Society website.
 If you have limited means, you can also contact your local Community Legal Centre.